getAlby/awesome-nwc/README.md

  - [Geyser](https://geyser.fund/) - Crowdfunding ideas, projects and product sales, p2p with bitcoin

 #### Community Apps
+- [Hivetalk](https://hivetalk.org/) - Videocalls, messaging and screensharing with Nostr login and zaps
 - [Nostr Kiwi](https://nostr.kiwi/) - Place for you to share notes & curate content in communities
 - [Stacker News](https://stacker.news/) - Internet communities that let you upvote content and pay you bitcoin
 - [Zapddit](https://zapddit.com/) - Choose topics to follow and join communities